Semilocal Milnor K-theory: Semilocal Milnor -theory

-Finally, for any field of characteristic $p$ we use the fact that it can be written as a direct limit of fields finitely generated over $\bb Z/p$, and the fact that the above homology/cohomology groups obviously commute with direct limits.
-We also use here the fact that the cohomology groups $H^*_{\zar}(K,\bb Z(n))$ are defined intrinsically in terms of the field $K$ and are independent of the choice of the base field.
+Finally, for any field $K$ of characteristic $p$ we follow the same argument as in~\cite[p.~244]{Suslin}.
+We use the fact that it can be written as a directed limit $K=\lp_i K_i$ of fields finitely generated over $\bb Z/p$, and the fact that the above homology/cohomology groups commute with directed limits (we use~\cite[Lemma 3.9]{MVW}).
+We also use here the fact that the cohomology groups $H^*_{\zar}(K,\bb Z(n))=\lp H^*_{\zar}(K_i,\bb Z(n))$ are defined intrinsically in terms of the field $K$ and are independent of the choice of the base field.

+(4).
+The proof is based on Bachmann's results on the $MW$-motivic cohomology~\cite{Bachmann}.
+By Example~\ref{primery} the Zariski sheaf $\wt{Cor}(-,\bb G_m^{\wedge n})$ is rationally contractible for every $n>0$.